Plant Medicine Handbook

 Probably.
 We’ll still need to chat about how you want to prepare the cacao, where you plan to serve it, and what the ceremony will entail.
 On our Essential Wellness Programs, we offer a Cacao ceremony on Day 4 of our 7 Day Retreat as a wonderful heart-opening experience that helps prepare our guests for the San Pedro ceremony on Day 6.

-We’d love to meet your shaman and perhaps work with her someday.
+We’d love to meet your shaman and perhaps work with him/her someday.
 However, building a professional relationship takes years.
 We can only allow shamans to lead a ceremony at Willka Tika if we’ve worked with them extensively.

 Q: I’ve been called to Peru to study plants and to learn from their wisdom.
 How can I follow that calling?